FAQ & Glossary – OIRE

 Will it be mandatory to submit data and information to CSIRE?

-Yes, under the Act, all entities – including electricity consumers – participating in energy market processes will be required to submit relevant energy market information to CSIRE.
+Yes, in accordance with applicable regulations, all entities participating in energy market processes are required to submit relevant energy market information to CSIRE.

 Who will have access to my data and for what purpose?